-The Special Collections Unit provides access to its holdings of unique research collections.
+The Distinctive Collections Unit provides access to its holdings of unique research collections.
 Collections of primary and secondary resources are acquired, organized, and preserved by the Library and are made available to qualified researchers according to the policies below.
-In addition, the Unit maintains a working letterpress printing shop, the New Leaves Press, established in 1976.

 For reference questions or to arrange a tour, email us or call (401) 874-4632.
 For information about the Commercial Pattern Archives (CoPA), contact Prof. Joy Spanabel Emery by e-mail or by telephone at (401) 874-2613.